isRedacted/my-music-player-deluxe-turbo/README.md

 ## Linux
 **TBD**
 ## From source
-### Prerequisites
+### Prerequisite
-- Node.JS v22 but earlier versions probably work fine
+- [Node.JS](https://nodejs.org/en/download) (Developed with v22 but earlier versions probably work fine)
 ### Instructions
 1. Clone with `git clone https://github.com/isRedacted/my-music-player-deluxe-turbo` or download the code from source
-2. Run `npm install` in the program folder
+2. Open program folder root with terminal of choice
+3. Run the following commands:
+	- `npm install` to install libraries
-3. Run `npx @tailwindcss/cli -i ./style.css -o ./output.css` to convert the stylesheet into Tailwind CSS
+	- `npx @tailwindcss/cli -i ./style.css -o ./pages/output.css` to convert the stylesheet into Tailwind CSS
-4. Run with `npm start`
+	- `npm start` to start